-The Masters Degree Program in Space Engineering is a one year program that provides advanced training in the areas of aeronautics or aerospace beyond that covered in a four year undergraduate program.
+The master’s degree program in space engineering is a one-year program that provides advanced training in the areas of aeronautics or space engineering beyond that covered in a fouryear undergraduate program.
 The program consists of a set of five core courses (see details below).
-There is no research requirement nor is a thesis required to obtain the degree.
+There is no research requirement, nor is a thesis required to obtain the degree.
 The courses required for the master’s degree must be completed in one year.

-Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the master’s degree in aeronautics.
-Students are asked to submit course transcripts, letters of recommendation as well as GRE scores and evidence of English language proficiency as detailed in the graduate application.
+Students whose highest qualification is a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the master’s degree.
+Students are asked to submit course transcripts and letters of recommendation as well as evidence of English language proficiency as detailed in the graduate application.
 Submission of GRE exam scores is optional for the 2022-23 admissions process in aerospace.
-It should be noted that the graduate program at GALCIT is primarily focused on PhD level research and so priority in admission is given to those who plan to ultimately perform PhD level research.
+It should be noted that the graduate program at GALCIT is primarily focused on Ph.D.-level research and so priority in admission is given to those who plan to ultimately perform Ph.D.-level research

 AAReST Space Mission

 The space engineering class project is currently focused on the AAReST space mission.
 Link to further details.

 A program of study consists of courses totaling at least 135 units; of these, at least 81 units must be chosen from the following curricular track:

 - Autonomy and control (CDS 131 or Ae103a in first term, Ae 103b in second term, and a third course selected from department list in coordination with first-year adviser), 27 units

 Aerospace students in either the Aeronautics or Space Engineering track are required to enroll in a sequence of mathematics courses totaling 27 units appropriate to the student’s chosen track and selected in coordination with their first-year advisers.
 Examples of appropriate courses include ACM/IDS 104, ACM 100ab, ACM 101ab, etc.